 If you are interested in emigrating to Spain, you can rely on the counsel of our lawyers for applying for residency or even Spanish citizenship.

-Types of visas leading to permanent residency in Spain
+Types of visas leading to permanent residency in Spain in 2021

 Spain is one of the most welcoming European countries and as a member of the European Union, it offers specific facilities to citizens of other member states who want to relocate here.
 EU citizens do not need a visa when moving to Spain as they are only required to register with the local police office in the city they will reside.